kuzzleio/documentation/src/guide/1/essentials/security/index.md

 order: 700
 ---

 # Configuring Security

 Kuzzle provides a full set of functionalities to configure fine-grained permissions to your data.

----

-## Initial Setup

-When Kuzzle is first installed there is no administrator account and anonymous users (i.e. unauthenticated users) have administrative privileges.

-To secure your Kuzzle installation you will need to create an administrator account by either using the [Kuzzle Admin Console]({{ site_base_path }}guide/1/essentials/installing-console/#create-an-admin-account ) or using the [CLI]({{ site_base_path }}guide/1/essentials/cli/#createfirstadmin) tool.

-Once the administrator account is created, you can remove anonymous access rights and properly secure your installation.
-You can then use the Kuzzle Admin Console or Kuzzle API to create new users and assign them permissions.

----

 ## Whitelist strategy